Native & Vegetable Gardens

 Faith in Place provides assistance and support in the sourcing and installation of regionally native and local genotype plants for numerous butterfly gardens on the properties of our faith partners throughout the state.

-Faith in Place staff provide guidance and support to people of faith to grow produce in small neighborhood gardens at their houses of worship.
+Faith in Place provides guidance and support to people of faith who want to grow produce in small neighborhood gardens at their houses of worship.
 Such gardens provide locally grown produce and build a sense of community.
 They are also great spaces for spending time outdoors and educating people about healthy eating.

 Houses of Worship Implementing This Program

 "Since 2009 KAM Isaiah Israel's food justice and sustainability program has grown, harvested and delivered over 17,500 pounds of produce.
 Previously unproductive church and synagogue lawns are now significant sources of fresh food for those in need in the community."